JacksonO123/signals/README.md

 ## Creating signals

 To create a new signal use the `createSignal` function.
-This is not required to be called inside of a tracked scope for reactivity to work.

 ```ts
 // creates a signal with the default value of 2